 And if you are really feeling brave ... dance too.
 Dance around your living room or kitchen, all by yourself.

 Be careful which thoughts you allow into your head.
 Your thoughts will affect your feelings.
 Your feelings will affect your outlook and how you view God and yourself.
 When negative thoughts or self-condemning thoughts plague you, pray them over to God.
 Ask His help in seeing the truth.
 In fact, write out the negative thoughts that bother you and then write God's truth next to it, the truth you want to live.
 And review it often.

-(For a guidebook to help you discover any hindrances in your faith, go to my blog "Through the Furnace: Your Sweetly Broken Journey".)
+(For a guidebook to help you discover any hindrances in your faith, go to my blog "Through the Refining Fire: Your Sweetly Broken Journey".)

 Do you have any tips for dealing with anxiety or depression?
 Things that have helped or didn't help?
 What advice or encouragement can you share?